ajaygunalan/ajaygunalan.github.io/_includes/projects/past/stoch/src/stoch.md

 ## Stoch 1.0 ##

-The project was initially motivated by Googles's work on [Sim-to-Real: Learning Agile Locomotion For Quadruped Robots](https://arxiv.org/abs/1804.10332).
+The project was initially motivated by Googles' work on [Sim-to-Real: Learning Agile Locomotion For Quadruped Robots](https://arxiv.org/abs/1804.10332).
 The essence of the paper is to imrove the transferbility from learned control policy from simualtion to hardware by:

 1. Improving the Robot Model by having: